segmentio/patchwork/README.md

 # patchwork

 Patchwork is a library to that lets you apply a single change across mutliple Github repositories.
+Instead of blindly committing a change to a repository, patchwork lets you leverage your CI to test your changes and give you confidence that a commit is reliable.

 # Usage
 ```go